National Science Foundation Research Experience for Undergraduates in Digital Accessibility

 4. GPA of at least 3.0 on a scale of 4.0 (soft requirement)

-5. Be a US citizen, national or permanent resident (required)
+5. Be a U.S. citizen, national or permanent resident (required)

 Questions?
 Contact the REU faculty advisors: